nrson3/1-D-Thermal-Hydraulic-Model/README.md

 - Build intuition for reactor flow and heat transfer behavior
 - Create a model that can be expanded to include more advanced analyses

-Future developments for this project could include temperature depenedent properties, flow transients, and steady-state detection.
+Future developments for this project could include temperature dependent properties, flow transients, and steady-state detection.